Certified Scrum Professional® (CSP)

 To apply to become a CSP, you must satisfy three eligibility criteria:

-Gather and submit 70 Scrum Education Units (SEUs) from the past three years.
+- Gather and submit 70 Scrum Education Units (SEUs) from the past three years.
 Note that SEUs earned from your CSM (up to 16 SEUs), CSD (up to 24 SEUs), and/or CSPO (up to 16 SEUs) certifications can put you well on your way.
-See our Ways to earn SEUs page for more details.
+Your CSD, CSM, or CSPO training can be more than 3 years old.
+All other SEUs need to have been earned within the past 3 years.
+See our Earn SEUs for your CSP page for more details.

 How to apply

-Go to your dashboard on the Scrum Alliance website.
-There you can access your CSP application by using a link called "Apply for CSP Certification" (under Actions).
+To apply, begin at your dashboard on the Scrum Alliance website.
+You can access your CSP application by using a link called "Apply for CSP Certification" (under "Actions").

 You will have a link to your CSP application on your dashboard while you are in the application process.
 On your CSP application, add your Scrum Experience Summary and your SEU information (see "Managing SEUs" below).
 You must show a total of 70 SEUs and at least 36 months of Scrum Role Experience along with your Scrum Experience Summary in order to submit your application.
 Once all your required information is filled in, the "Pay $100 Application Fee and Submit" button will appear.
 This $100 application fee is nonrefundable.